 Find ways to keep yourself busy in productive ways so that you don’t end up obsessing over the breakup for a long time.
-Try to achieve more goals at work, read a book, learn a new skill or take up a new project.
+Try to identify and achieve more goals at work or studies.
+Take up daily household chores or maybe a new task around the house to complete.

-If you are trying to figure out what to do when you break up, consider keeping a journal where you write down how you are feeling on a daily basis.
-You can also journal whenever your feelings post a breakup are overwhelming you.
+If you are trying to figure out what to do when you break up, consider keeping a journal where you can write down how you are feeling on a daily basis.
+You can also journal whenever you start feeling overwhelmed.

-Relationships entail momentos and gifts being given to each other.
+Relationships entail mementos and gifts being given to each other.
 But after a breakup, these things are painful reminders of your ex and the love you shared.

-So, if you are wondering what to do after a breakup with a girlfriend or boyfriend, you can put aside your previous partner’s things or gifts given by them.
-You can put them in a box so that they are out of your sight.
+So, if you are wondering what to do after a breakup with a girlfriend or boyfriend, you can put aside your previous partner’s belongings and gifts given by them.
+You can put them away in a box so that they are out of your sight for the time being.

-No matter how hard or painful, you need to respect yourself even if you don’t have any closure.
-Don’t beg someone who doesn’t want to be with you anymore.
+No matter how enticing the idea of reconciliation is, you need to respect your space even when you’re yet to have a closure.
+Don’t pressurize someone who doesn’t want to be with you anymore.

-Wondering what to do after a breakup, especially during sleepless nights?
+Wondering what to do after a breakup, especially if you’re going through sleepless nights?
 Set a routine.

-The stress and anxiety associated with a breakup can disturb the sleep routine of most people.
-In the silence of the night, thoughts of your ex might haunt you.
+The stress and anxiety associated with a breakup can disturb the sleep cycle of most people.
+In the silence of the night, thoughts of your lost relationship might come back to haunt you.